-In between the honking horns, sirens, speedy streetcars and rushing crowds, there's a prevailing orderliness in which Torontonians attentively wait for streetlights, cross at corners and say "sorry" whenever shoulders are rubbed.
-Downtown streets spill into areas defined by their architecture and ethnic groups.
+The bustling downtown streets of Toronto spill into areas defined by their architecture and ethnic groups.
 Streetcars pass by skyscrapers that illuminate the skyline, then swoosh past bricked Victorian structures.
 Retrofitted factory warehouses, resurrected hotels and shopping emporiums abound.

 Toronto is often described as the engine that drives the nation's economy.
 The country's largest city attracts foreigners from around the world who call Toronto home; while across the country, dreamers and schemers arrive to this metropolis along Lake Ontario's north shore, seeking their fortunes.

 Toronto vibrates as a cosmopolitan financial, commercial and cultural center, blending urban chic with its multicultural heritage (some 100 ethnic groups speak more than 140 languages).
 It has a busy stock exchange, plus a large film and TV industry.
-Toronto sports fans love their Blue Jays and Maple Leafs, and children learn to play hockey at an early age.
+Toronto sports fans love their Blue Jays, Raptors and Maple Leafs.

 Toronto has soaring contemporary architecture alongside Victorian and Edwardian gems, museums, performing-arts companies, fine restaurants and relaxed cafes, trendy shopping complexes and a people-friendly waterfront.
 Hundreds of parks keep it green (for most of the year).